-<TX2>Authenticity of Projects: As mentioned before, computing is blessed with the potential to create digital and physical projects that are recognised or relevant to young people.
+Authenticity of projects: As mentioned before, computing is blessed with the potential to create digital and physical projects that are recognised by or relevant to young people.
 However, sometimes the process of finding authentic audiences and processes to motivate learners within a school setting is not simple.
 The following activity may help bring authenticity to student projects.

-<BoxST><ruled1>